 Some of the blue pixels appear dimmer, but this doesn't result in any picture quality issues.
 This TV uses a BGR subpixel layout, which can affect the way text is rendered when using the TV as a PC monitor.
 You can read about it here.

 The TCL 55S435 has an okay color gamut for HDR content, but it's not considered a wide color gamut.
 Even though it has good coverage of the commonly-used DCI P3 color space, its coverage of the wider Rec.
 2020 is limited.

 The TCL 55S435 has a disappointing color gamut.
 It's mainly limited by its lack of wide color gamut and low peak brightness, as it can't display colors at a wide range of luminance levels.

 The gradient handling is impressive, but it's not as good as the TCL 4 Series/S434 Android 2020.
 Most of the banding is visible in the darker shades, especially in the grays and greens.
 There's a Noise Reduction setting available in the Roku mobile app, but it doesn't improve the gradients at all.

 There aren't any signs of image retention, but this may vary between units.

 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-This TV uses Pulse Width Modulation (PWM) to dim its backlight at any level below '18', and the 120Hz flicker may result in some image duplication.
+The TCL 55S435 uses pulse width modulation (PWM) to dim its backlight at any level below '18', and the 120Hz flicker may result in some image duplication.
 The backlight is flicker-free above that level.

 This TV doesn't have a motion interpolation feature.